martinhbramwell/Meteor-CI-Tutorial/CodingStyleAndLinting/doc/Try_ESLint_from_the_Command_Line.md

 #### Use ESLint on the Command Line

 We installed command line ESLint in the first part, and will have it for Sublime Text momentarily.
-Both have advantages: editor based linting helps ensure code quality as we type while command line catches quality issues during continuous integration.
+Both have advantages: editor based linting helps ensure code quality as we type, while command line linting catches quality issues during continuous integration.
 A command line result looks like this :
 ```ruby
 /home/yourself/demos/yourproject/yourproject.js
    3:22  error    Strings must use doublequote                  quotes